nicholaswmin/heapstats/README.md

-These trip-ups are especially important when you're planning on synthetically creating memory leaks - you're 100% guaranteed to taint the results of one test case from the leaks created in another.
+These trip-ups are especially important when you're planning on synthetically creating memory leaks - you're 100% guaranteed to taint the results of one test case from the leaks created in another unless you use Mocha how it's supposed to be used.

 > Bad